As Jesus made His way through the throngs of people surrounding Him, He suddenly stopped and asked, “Who is the one who touched Me?”

 Although it seemed obvious, His disciples answered that the crowds were pressing upon Him.
 But Jesus insisted, “Someone touched Me.”
 He was certain a particular person had touched Him, because at that moment, divine power had gone out of Him.

 A woman stepped out of the crowd and confessed to Jesus that she had deliberately touched Him, and something wonderful had happened to her.

 For twelve long years she had been suffering from an uncontrollable hemorrhage, year after year losing more blood.
 She had seen many physicians and spent all she had, but nothing helped.
-She knew she was dying.
 Then she heard about Jesus.
 Desperately making her way through the crowd, she came close to Him, believing that if she touched even the fringe of His garment, she would be healed.
 And when she touched Him, her flow of blood stopped.
 His divine power had been transfused into her.
 With tender lovingkindness, Jesus said to her, “Daughter, your faith has healed you.
 Go in peace and be well from your affliction.”

 Subscribe to receive helpful posts on the Christian life and the Bible.